Rachel’s Summer Scotland Packing List

 I want to make sure you’re fully prepared so you don’t have to do any emergency shopping while you’re in Scotland.
 More time spent sightseeing, less time waffling in shops.

 Now keep in mind this packing list is geared for Scotland’s summer months.
 However, some of the travel essentials remain the same – no matter what time of the year you decide to visit this magical place.

 I hope my Scotland packing list helps you!
 You will have a great time on your trip!

-Again, just a reminder that I am focusing on Scotland’s summer.
+Again, just a reminder that I am focusing on Scotland’s summer months – June, July, and August.
 You might look at some of these items and think: “erm, wow, these clothes seem more appropriate for fall or early spring.”